 Scientific Days 2023

-The first day of the symposium was dedicated to young researchers, taking up the formula of our traditional Journées doctorales.
+The first day of the conference was dedicated to early-career researchers, following the format of our traditional doctoral workshops.

-The second day of multi-disciplinary meetings and exchanges focused on the issues that have emerged as part of the citizens' convention on the end of life.
+The second day of multidisciplinary meetings and exchanges focused on issues that emerged from the Citizens’ Convention on the End of Life.

 Science and society: what place for research in the debate on the end of life?